rakshitrangari7/rakshitrangari/README.md

 # 💫 About Me

-💼 I am an **IFS Senior Technical Consultant** with **4+ years of experience** designing and delivering enterprise ERP solutions.

-Currently working at **Infosys**, where I help North America clients implement, customize, and upgrade **IFS Applications 10** and **IFS Cloud (23R1, 24R1 & 25R1)**.

-I enjoy solving complex business problems through clean technical solutions, automation, and performance optimization.

-I’m an IFS Cloud Technical Consultant with 4+ years of experience working on enterprise ERP solutions, technical development, reporting, customizations, upgrades, and application support.
+💼 I’m an IFS Cloud Technical Consultant with 4+ years of experience working on enterprise ERP solutions, technical development, reporting, customizations, upgrades, and application support.

 My primary expertise is in IFS Cloud, IFS Applications, Oracle SQL/PLSQL, reporting solutions, technical analysis, and CI/CD-based deployments.